 Determining how much your pool service will cost is a valid and important consideration when planning for a new pool installation.
-The ongoing maintenance costs will have to be included in your budget so they can be set aside.
+The ongoing maintenance costs will have to be included in your budget.
 Neglecting swimming pool maintenance is a serious mistake that could totally ruin your investment and lower your property value.

 This guide will provide some average costs for different services and pool sizes to help you plan ahead for pool maintenance.